RocketManRC/JS8Assistant/README.md

 is cross platform.
 It should run under MacOS, Windows 10 and at least Debian flavours of Linux (including the Raspberry Pi) without any changes.

-I am only supplying this in source forma at the moment but all that means is that you have to edit one file and then run the application from the command line after installing it.
+I am only supplying this in source form at the moment but all that means is that you have to edit one file and then run the application from the command line after installing it.

 Make sure you have a recent long term supported (LTS) version of NodeJS installed.